 In most industries, employee pensions went out with the stand-alone fax machine and three-button suit, but in government, pension plans are still common.
 Government retirement systems provide a healthy complement to Social Security and personal investments.
 These three elements make up the three-legged stool of government retirement.

-So, Who Pays for Government Employee Pension Plans?
+Government Employee Pension Plans

 As in all government expenditures, taxpayers ultimately foot the bill, but they are not the only ones with “skin in the game.”
 Retirement annuities aren’t just given to public employees when they stop showing up for work.
 Employees contribute a portion of each paycheck to their retirement systems, which much later down the road entitles them to annuity payments.